ARM-software/libddssec/readme.md

 [how_to_get_fvp_binaries](./doc/how_to_get_fvp_binaries.md) for details on how to get the binaries necessary for the tests using FVP.

+In order to build and test libddssec and its trusted application natively, the validation.py tool requires the target file system to have:

+- OP-TEE Client installed (library and tee-supplicant) as well as a copy of the source code in `$HOME/optee_client` which will be used to build and link libddssec.
+- A copy of the OP-TEE TA development kit in the `$HOME/ta_dev_kit directory` which will be used to build libddssec's trusted application.

+The test framework will copy all the sources and build scripts and compile natively on the target platform.
+It will copy the Trusted Application to the test platform and backup the old one, if it exists.
+Then, it will start `tee-supplicant` and run the tests.
+During the tear-down process, the daemon `tee-supplicant` is killed and all backed-up files are restored.

-The tool also allows users to supply libddssec already pre-built speeding-up the tests as the build will be skipped on the remote (see the options ``--prebuild-path``).
+The tool also allows users to supply libddssec already pre-built speeding-up the tests as the build will be skipped on the target (see the options ``--prebuild-path``).

 ## Documentation